 Farm Electric Power Plant - The demand for modern electric conveniences on the farm would soon be satisfied by American ingenuity and a free and competitive market.
-Fresh from his immense success with National Cash Register and the Delco (Dayton Engineering Laboratory Company) automotive electric system for starting, lighting, and ignition, Charles F. Kettering developed the Delco-Light Farm Electric Light and Power Plant to supply electricity to rural homes and businesses.
+Fresh from his immense success with National Cash Register and the Delco (Dayton engineering Laboratory Company) automotive electric starting, lighting, and ignition system, Charles F. Kettering developed the Deco-Light Farm Electric Light and Power Plant to supply electricity to rural homes and businesses.

-Inspired by the owner of a Delco equipped auto who ran lights in his cottage from his car, Kettering adjusted the proportions of his automobile power system - engine, generator/motor, and battery.
-The result was a family of “hybrid” electric power plants, 25 models, that a person could purchase to supply electricity to a cabin, farm, country home, school, church, resort, or business.
-The farm electric plant consisted of a small single-cylinder engine direct connected to a generator/motor combined with a large battery operating at a safe 32 volts DC.
-The engine used kerosene (home heating oil), gasoline, or natural gas and was manually started, initially, to charge the battery to supply electricity silently for a few days before the process was repeated.
+Inspired by the owner of a Delco equipped auto who ran lights in his cottage from his car, kettering adjusted the proportions of his automobile system - engine, generator/motor, and battery.
+The result was a family of "hybrid' electric power plants, 25 models, that a person could purchase to supply electricity to a cabin, farm, country home, school, church, resort, or business.
+The farm electric plant consisted of a small single-cylinder engine direct connected to a generator/motor combined with a large battery operating at a safe 32 volts DC. the engine used kerosene (home heating oil), gasoline, or natural gas and was manually started, initially, to charge the battery to supply electricity for a few days before the process was repeated.
 Fully automatic controls would follow.

 Introduced in 1916, the Delco-Light was an immediate success selling 35,000 units in the first 6 months and 175,000 in the following 3 years.
-In addition to a product line from 600 W to 3000 W with 25 models to meet most remote power needs, Kettering arranged to have a complete line of DC electric appliances made to operate directly from the battery - well pumps for “running water”, washing machines, vacuums, kitchen appliances, lights, and “Frigidaire” refrigerators.
+In addition to a product line from 600 to 3000 Watts with 25 models to meet most remote power needs, kettering arranged to have a complete line of DC electric appliances to operate directly from the battery - well pumps for "running water", washing machines, vacuums, kitchen appliances, safe "flameless" lights, and "Frigidaire' refrigerators.

-In 1920, General Motors hired Kettering to lead corporate research and engineering activities and he insisted that Delco-Light be sustained.
-Success created a host of competitors but product improvements and a superior manufacturing, sales, distribution, and installation/service network would lead to a 50% market share.
-Sales surpassed 325,000 in 1928 and the President of GM predicted a market of 2.5 million units.
-The Depression slowed sales but Delco-Light continued to grow in popularity and sales would exceed 500,000 by 1935.
+In 1920, General Motors hired Kettering to lead corporate research and engineering activities and he insisted that Deco-light be sustained.
+Success created a host of competitors but product improvements and a superior manufacturing, sales, distribution, and installation/service network would lead to a 50% market share. sales surpassed 325,000 in 1928 and the President of GM predicted a market of 2.5 million units. the depression slowed sales but Deco-light would continue to grow in popularity and sales would exceed 500,000 by 1935.

 Farm Electric Plant